Shirajuki/cuddly-journey/README.md

   - Configure the subtitle crop-box position by specific frames
   - LLM API used for sentence correction
 - Process SRT-file and generate audio dubbing through a given TTS model
+- All in one tool for easier video subbing and dubbing

 ## Dependencies